by Steve Immerman

 Cleaning the glass: It is very important to clean all surfaces of the glass before placing them in the kiln.
 There is some debate regarding the best glass cleaner.
 I have never used anything but ordinary glass window cleaner and terry cloth rags (washed without fabric softener); but others swear by isopropyl alcohol, distilled water, or their favorite brand of cleaner or paper towels.
 But, the important concept is to make sure the glass is completely clean to your satisfaction with the products of your choice.
 Once it is cleaned, handle it by the edges because fingerprints are a common cause of devit.

 Any glue or adhesive on the surface of the glass can also cause devit.
-One of the best adhesives for this is Glastac™ - which rarely causes problems, but I would recommend minimizing the amount of any adhesive that you use on the outer surface, or any marking pens - even if you are sure the color will burn off.
+One of the best adhesives for kiln work is Glastac™ - which rarely causes problems, but I would recommend minimizing the amount of any adhesive that you use on the outer surface, or any marking pens - even if you are sure the color will burn off.

 Any edges or surfaces of the glass that have been worked with a grinder or cut with a tile saw are very prone to devit.
 Whenever possible perform all cutting with a rotary wheel glass cutter, so all edges consist of smooth untouched glass.
 The rougher a sawn or ground edge is, the more prone it is to devit, so anything that can be done to create a smoother edge will help.
 Typical grinder bits are around 120 grit.
 Getting a 220 bit to use after the rough grinding may be all that is needed to prevent devit.
 For larger surfaces, such as the flat face of a pattern bar slice, sandblasting before the final firing works well.
 Some people have good luck with soaking and scrubbing the rough edges with water and vinegar - and this sometimes works, but is not foolproof.

-Firing Schedule: In general, devitrification occurs above 1300F.
+Firing Schedule: In general, devitrification occurs above 1350F.
 The higher the final process temperature and the longer the glass is in the range above 1300F, the more chance that devit will appear.
 Keep in mind that above 1150F most of the heat being driven into the glass from the kiln is not from the temperature of the air in the kiln, but by radiant heat from the elements.
 So, the positioning of the glass relative to the elements is a crucial factor that can explain why glass in one corner of the kiln is fine, but in another corner has devitrified.

 A firing strategy that can be used is to bring the glass up to the strain point and hold it there until the glass has been uniformly heated, and then fire rapidly to the lowest process temperature that will achieve your desired result, hold for a short period of time, and cool quickly to the annealing hold temp.